mrpropellers/Peak.StableThirdPersonCamera/Peak.StableCamera/README.md

 * **Third-Person Ragdoll**
 	- Switch to a third-person perspective whenever the character ragdolls.
 	- Default: True
+* **Extra Climbing FOV**
+	- Controls how much the camera's field of view expands while climbing.
+	- A value of 0 prevents the FOV from changing; 40 is the game's original value.
+	- Default: 0.0
 * **Dizzy Effect Strength**
-	- Option to adjust the strength factor of the dizzy camera effect.
+	- Option to adjust the strength factor of the dizzy camera effect, e.g. when recovering from passing out.
-	- A value of 0.0 disables the dizzy camera effect, 1.0 leaves the effect unchanged.
+	- A value of 0.0 disables the dizzy camera effect; 1.0 leaves the effect unchanged.
+	- The dizzy effect is always disabled if Third-Person Ragdoll is enabled.
+	- Default: 0.0
+* **Shake Effect Strength**
+	- Option to adjust the strength factor of the camera shake effect, e.g. when stamina is exhausted while climbing.
+	- A value of 0.0 disables the camera shake effect; 1.0 leaves the effect unchanged.
 	- Default: 0.0

 ## Bugs / Contact